 One of my favorite pieces of feedback came from a participant who said “What I most liked about your session was that you are so real.”

-We can’t do that if we are comparing ourselves to others or if we’re obsessing over how we think things are coming across, or are worrying about the passage we just messed up.
+We can’t do that if we are comparing ourselves to others or if we’re bracing against making a mistake, or are worrying about the passage we just messed up.

 Dream Big, Plan Smart, Live Well